MaddoxNehls/Pulse-Floor/README.md

 ## Acknowledgments

 - Built with [Hytopia](https://hytopia.com) - A platform for creating and sharing web-based games
-- Created using `bun init` in bun v1.2.8
+- Created using Bun v1.2.8